DEADLINE TODAY: The Schall Law - GuruFocus.com

 The class, in this case, has not yet been certified, and until certification occurs, you are not represented by an attorney.
 If you choose to take no action, you can remain an absent class member.

 According to the Complaint, the Company made false and misleading statements to the market.
-Unilever failed to disclose the fact that in July 2020, the board of Ben & Jerry's, a Unilever subsidiary, passed a resolution to end the sales of its ice cream in what it labeled "Occupied Palestinian Territory."
-The Company also failed to disclose the risks associated with this decision to investors.
-The Company claimed to comply with all applicable laws and regulations, but failed to discuss the Ben & Jerry's decision, which risked violations of laws, executive orders, or resolutions aimed at discouraging boycotts, divestment, and sanctions of Israel adopted by 35 U.S. states ("Anti-BDS Legislation").
+Tupperware suffered from business challenges making it difficult to maintain revenues and profitability.
+These problems left the Company's full year 2022 guidance as unrealistic.
 Based on these facts, the Company's public statements were false and materially misleading throughout the class period.
-When the market learned the truth about Unilever, investors suffered damages.
+When the market learned the truth about Tupperware, investors suffered damages.

 Join the case to recover your losses.